 Working with high-profile clients, including athletes, coaches and agents also require our attorneys to meet uncommon challenges as a result of the high level of public and media interest, the demanding schedules and strong privacy concerns of our clients and the often restrictive rules and internal procedures established by the professional sports leagues.

 A primary focus of our sports law practice is the representation of professional athletes accused of violating league substance abuse and performance-enhancing drug policies, including both National Football League and Major League Baseball policies.
 These matters are particularly challenging given the often short timeframe established to challenge alleged violations as well as strict procedures which may restrict both the available challenges to discipline and the ability to access key information.
 Our approach to handling these matters includes collaborating with representatives of the players’ unions and consulting with qualified experts including medical professionals, toxicologists and others.

-We work to establish a broad understanding of our clients and their particular circumstances, which allows us to craft unique approaches and pursue novel theories to successfully defend and protect the rights of our clients.
+Our New York-based sports lawyers work to establish a broad understanding of our clients and their particular circumstances, which allows us to craft unique approaches and pursue novel theories to successfully defend and protect the rights of our clients.
 We understand that, given the relatively short length of many athletes’ professional careers, missed games can be a most damaging and frustrating outcome.
 We have resolved many matters by negotiating favorable settlements which avoid or minimize our client’s absence from the field.